nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 Reference to the Patient resource for the patient whose patient record contains a consultation represented by this List resource.

-The Patient reference is provided by all Lists in the structure rather than the top level List(Consultation) only.
+The patient reference is provided by all Lists in the structure rather than the top-level List(Consultation) only.

 ### encounter